-Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Lesson 1 New!
-Pattern Transfer & Technology How do you send a secret code?
-Students explore how digital devices encode complex information.
-Students generate their own codes in order to transfer information across the classroom.
-Then, they compare their codes and evaluate which worked best given the criteria and constraints.
+Topic & Guiding Question Student Objectives Virginia Science Standards of Learning (2018) Coming soon!
+Spring 2023 A new lesson is in the works!
 5.5 Sound can be produced and transmitted.
 Key ideas include: (a) sound is produced when an object or substance vibrates; (b) sound is the transfer of energy; (c) different media transmit sound differently; (d) sound waves have many uses and applications.
-Lesson 2 Sound, Vibration, &amp; Engineering How far can a whisper travel?
+Lesson 1 Sound, Vibration, & Engineering How far can a whisper travel?
 Students investigate sound energy using paper cup telephones.
 Students figure out that sound is a vibration that can travel through a medium.
 5.5 Sound can be produced and transmitted.
 Key ideas include: (a) sound is produced when an object or substance vibrates; (b) sound is the transfer of energy; (c) different media transmit sound differently; (d) sound waves have many uses and applications.
-Lesson 3 Sound &amp; Vibrations What would happen if you screamed in outer space?
+Lesson 2 Sound & Vibrations What would happen if you screamed in outer space?
 Students construct a model of sound vibrations to explain how air is a medium that sound vibrations travel through.
 5.5 Sound can be produced and transmitted.
 Key ideas include: (a) sound is produced when an object or substance vibrates; (b) sound is the transfer of energy; (c) different media transmit sound differently; (d) sound waves have many uses and applications.
-Lesson 4 Sound Waves &amp; Wavelength Why are some sounds high and some sounds low?
+Lesson 3 Sound Waves & Wavelength Why are some sounds high and some sounds low?
 Students make observations of vibrations and sound waves to discover that high pitch sounds vibrate faster and have short wavelengths and low pitch sounds vibrate slower and have long wavelengths.
 5.5 Sound can be produced and transmitted.
 Key ideas include: (a) sound is produced when an object or substance vibrates; (b) sound is the transfer of energy; (c) different media transmit sound differently; (d) sound waves have many uses and applications.